 As mentioned earlier, a considerable portion of the Olympic athlete’s recovery can be attributed to their access to medical assistance.
 The athlete does the training, has a natural talent, but there is also a proactive and readily available medical team behind them, ensuring they stay at the top.
 We cannot undermine the athlete’s proactivity in performing their own recovery – regular stretching, not ignoring “niggles”, performing rehabilitation and “prehab” as prescribed.
 These are done so consistently but also with technical precision – not accepting poor quality.

 How Do Olympians Prevent Injuries Between Events?

 Competing at the Olympics isn’t a one-off event.
 More often than not, each sport has heats followed by a final series – sometimes even on the same day!
 To ensure the athletes are in their finest form to compete, they implement all the tricks of the trade – most of which we have access to!
 Compression gear, physiotherapy, massages, stretching, foam rollers, adequate nutrition and active recovery.
-Active recovery is often overlooked by the local sporting athlete but can so easily be the difference between being 80% and 100% recovered for your event.
+Active recovery is often overlooked by the local sporting athlete but can easily be the difference between 80% and 100% recovered for your event.
 This can be done by a simple warm down jog/walk, stretching, pool recovery (water walking, light swimming) and nutrition.

-As the name suggests, the warm down is the opposite to the warm-up, we aim to gradually lower the heart rate and body temperature following physical activity.
+As the name suggests, the warm down is the opposite of the warm-up.
+We aim to gradually lower the heart rate and body temperature following physical activity.
 Simultaneously, it removes waste products created during exercise, including the dreaded Lactic Acid – which can cause cramping and tightness in muscles if it is not effectively removed.
-Inevitably, the tightness and soreness in muscles restricts movement and can limit the athlete’s ability to perform at their top level.
+Inevitably, the tightness and soreness in muscles restrict movement and limit the athlete’s ability to perform at their top level.

 What Does PhysioWorks offer that the Olympic Athletes have access to?